 - Move your money to either higher- or lower-risk stocks and bonds

 If you have money in the markets and you don’t work in the financial industry, it may be difficult to stay abreast of market movements and keep an eye out for specific trades that should be made.
 In these cases you want a personal connection.
-Some firms, such as Charles Schwab, have storefronts and human investment brokers who can advise you on your online account.
+Some firms, like Charles Schwab, for example, have storefronts and human investment brokers who can advise you on your online account.
 This gives a personal touch that can be very beneficial without the high expense of a traditional investment broker.

 How to Find One